electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 - autozero
 - display digit

-The current `smu.source.level` value is replaced with value from generated sinusoidal current signal.
+The current `smu.source.level` value is replaced with the value from generated sinusoidal current signal.

 ```Lua
  smu.source.configlist.create("CurrentListSweep")